 Selling calls on SPY is a difficult trade.
 As we saw in the 45 DTE cash-secured call selling study on SPY, selling covered calls in a tax-sheltered account is a losing strategy.
 A portfolio of covered call strategies on SPY would have a total return less than a simple buy/hold strategy, despite receiving premium along the way.

 When applying leverage to the SPY short call 45 DTE strategy, lower risk strategies (low delta and aggressive early management) actually turn a profit.
-However, higher risk strategies begun to underperform.
-Here’s a look at the respective CAGR profiles for each strategy:
+However, higher-delta strategies begun to underperform.